saika-m/web-scrapers/maps-review/README.md

 ```
 source venv/bin/activate
 ```
+### Open the Google Maps Page of the place desired, go to the FULL review section, scroll through to make sure all is loaded
 ### Open inspect on google maps web,
-### Copy the title of the most inner layer that contains all the reviews (That should copy all enclosed)
+### Find and Copy the title of the most inner layer that contains all the reviews (That should copy all enclosed)
 ### Put it in input.txt
 ```
 python main.py